 As both the owner and sole acupuncturist I have dedicated my energy in growing and evolving Palm Wellness into a space of serenity and empowerment.
 I enjoy treating a wide variety of patients from professional athletes, to hard working moms in need of a little TLC.
 My vision for natural healing and integration of the mind, body, and spirit are the foundations of Palm Wellness.

-In most cases, Callie’s smiling face will greet you as you walk through the door.
+In most cases, Jessica’s smiling face will greet you as you walk through the door.
 With a calm and friendly nature, she will help facilitate the smooth transition from checking in to making future appointments.
 Through quick communication or friendly conversation, she plays a fundamental role in ensuring you receive that individual attention Palm Wellness is known for.
-She is a student at the East West College of Natural Medicine pursuing a master's degree in Oriental Medicine and Acupuncture, Jessica is completing her clinical internship here at Palm Wellness, graduating in the Spring of 2022.
+She is an acupuncture student at the East West College of Natural Medicine pursuing a master's degree in Oriental Medicine and Acupuncture, Jessica is completing her clinical internship here at Palm Wellness, graduating in the Spring of 2022.